How Much Does Corporate Housing Cost in 2026?

-Nationwide, the average cost of a one bedroom fully furnished apartment is $3000 per month.
-In the rapid inflation of today’s marketplace, the answer to “how much does corporate housing cost in 2024?” is, “more than last year.”
-Read on to see the national average cost of two and three bedroom corporate apartments, and learn the factors that affect corporate housing rates.
+Nationwide, the average cost of a one bedroom fully furnished apartment is $3300 per month.
+After a period of rapid inflation from 2020-2024, the answer to “how much does corporate housing cost in 2026?” is, “about the same as last year.”
+Read on to see how the national average cost of two and three bedroom corporate apartments has stabilized, and learn the factors that affect corporate housing rates.

 Cost of Corporate Housing